 Surprisingly, the Joker is resistant to death in Batman: The Animated Series, as well.
 He can survive long falls and explosions that would kill just about anyone else.
 One would suspect that, like Team Rocket, the Joker is actually immortal, if he wasn't ironically one of the few characters to actually die in the show, although in Batman Beyond: Return of the Joker, Tim is transformed into a clone of the Joker through a microchip, so the Joker returns once again, but is later destroyed.
 However, Harley falls to her "death" in the same sequence, and later turns out to be reformed and is the grandmother of Dee Dee, two of the Jokerz.
 And she's very disappointed in them for turning to a life of crime.

 "Laughter After Midnight", a story by Paul Dini in The Batman Adventures Annual #1 deconstructs this trope begining with the Joker falling out of a police blimp after a climactic fight with Batman, and proceeds to show how he spends the rest of his night getting back to one of his lairs.
 First he survives by falling into a park's lake.
 Understandably angry that his archenemy threw him from a blimp, he begins a massacre of Gotham's midnight denizens while buying donuts and a paper.
 He asks Harley to pick him up, but the police are with her.
-Then a Red Shirt patrolman tries to arrest him and the Joker steals his patrol car.
+A Red Shirt patrolman tries to arrest him and the Joker steals his patrol car.
+Then the Fridge Horror hits: Batman is The Only One who can stop Joker, but he believes Joker's dead because he saw him fall from a Zeppelin.
+So Batman will not come against Joker.
+For some hours, Joker is unstoppable.
 The comic ends in an eerie scene with the Joker trying to get home.

 Joker:Oh who cares?
 I've been blown up, thrown down smokestacks, fed to sharks; I'm the Joker!
 I always survive!